 The Arguments for Investing

 While paying off the mortgage may be the emotional option, investing is often seen as the logical option to optimize your money.
 Mortgage rates have recently been at all-time lows.
 Mortgage rates of under 5% make it easy to see how investing rather than paying down the mortgage could result in a higher return for your money.
-If your average rate of return on your investments is at least 8%, you have quite a bit of wiggle room above the 5% or lower rate you’re probably paying on your mortgage.
+If your average rate of return on your investments is at least 8%, you have quite a bit of wiggle room above the 5% or the lower rate you’re probably paying on your mortgage.

-Another reason why investing is the logical answer to the debate is the fact that the principal and interest portion of a fixed rate mortgage will remain the same each year as time goes on.
+Another reason why investing is the logical answer to the debate is the fact that the principal and interest portion of a fixed-rate mortgage will remain the same each year as time goes on.
 So, you can use future dollars that are worth less than today’s dollars, due to inflation, to pay off your mortgage.
-You don’t have to lower your returns by the rate of inflation because your mortgage payment won’t be increasing with inflation like all of your other expenses will.
+You don’t have to lower your returns by the rate of inflation because your mortgage payment won’t be increasing with inflation as all of your other expenses will.

 |Extra Principal Payments||Years To Pay Off Mortgage With Prepayments||Years For Investments To Reach Mortgage Balance Remaining With No Prepayments|

 |Extra $500||15 years 2 months||13 years 11 months|

 |Extra $1,000||10 years 4 months||9 years 6 months|